cosmos/cosmos-sdk/docs/architecture/adr-049-state-sync-hooks.md

 ### Backwards Compatibility

-This ADR introduces new proto message types, add field for extension snapshotters to snapshot `Manager`, add new function signatures `SnapshotFormat()`, `SupportedFormats()` to `Snapshotter` interface and add new `NamedSnapshotter` interface, so this is not backwards compatible.
+This ADR introduces new proto message types, add field for extension snapshotters to snapshot `Manager`, add new function signatures `SnapshotFormat()`, `SupportedFormats()` to `Snapshotter` interface and add new `ExtensionSnapshotter` interface, so this is not backwards compatible.

 ### Positive